ReemNeama/eventati_book/eventati_book_development_tracker.md

   - Updated indexes for performance optimization
   - Tested data persistence with all models
 - Implementing Remaining Core Features:
-  - Need to develop vendor recommendations UI components
+  - ✅ Developed vendor recommendations UI components
   - Need to integrate calendar functionality for bookings
   - Need to set up email service for booking confirmations and notifications